The Benefits of Art Therapy on Mental Health

 A positive experience with recovery can drastically alter someone’s life or career path.
 For instance, someone who experiences significant weight loss or health improvement may decide to pursue health or fitness coaching as a career.
 Art therapy has the potential to unlock hidden talents or passions that can lead to pursuing a career in the field, or at the very least advocating for it.
 Often when someone experiences a life-changing event, they are excited to share it with as many people as possible!

 Benefit 7: Relapse Prevention

 Relapse prevention is an extremely important aspect of a successful rehab process.
-Even after successful discharge from rehab, any number of stimuli can lead to a recurrence of symptoms of addiction or depression.
-Working through these temptations via creative expression is a skill that can benefit those in recovery for the rest of their lives.
-The same art therapy processes that empowered us to overcome our mental health or addiction issues can keep us grounded in the success of avoiding relapse.
+Even after successful discharge from rehab, any number of stimuli can lead to a recurrence of symptoms of mental illness Working through these temptations via creative expression is a skill that can benefit those in recovery for the rest of their lives.
+The same art therapy processes that empowered us to overcome our mental health issues can keep us grounded in the success of avoiding relapse.

 The Profession of Art Therapy

 Art therapy is a burgeoning segment of the overall therapy or mental health treatment landscape.
 With this growth comes improvements in certification, training, and evaluation.
 Art therapists are master-level, trained, and certified clinicians who work with people of varying ages and from different personal or therapeutic backgrounds.
 These professionals are guided by ethical and clinical modalities that enable them to prove effective.
 Tailoring treatment to the individual, these therapists are equipped to treat the emotional and spiritual well-being of their patients, as well as to aid in the personal, professional, or spiritual growth of those seeking personal improvement.

 Art therapists work with individuals, couples, families, and groups in diverse settings.
 Some examples include:

 - Veteran’s clinics